 We have a responsibility to re-set corporate life priorities to encourage surrendering oneself to strengthen the fabric or web of our communities.
 Brands that embrace this responsibility as early adopters will benefit greatly in many ways.
 Companies and marketers must be comfortable guiding people in a more spiritual, emotional and experiential manner.
 Let’s agree, a brand’s promise and marketing does have an important impact on our audience’s beliefs, hopes, emotions and ultimately actions.
 That’s why you spend what you do in branding and marketing.
 Because we most often market under the idea of Maslow’s Hierarchy, we encourage our loyal consumers to be increasingly consumed with self and selfishness – encouraging them to reach for a self-absorbed level of satisfaction that begins and ends with me and my own needs.

-Here are six characteristics of a brand persona that encourages transcendence leading towards Shared Actualization.
+Here are five characteristics of a brand persona that encourages transcendence leading towards Shared Actualization.
 They are the mortar that builds community and threads that should be woven into the fabric of our daily human nature.

 1. Encourage Patience